tyleracorn/quartz/content/DnD/Sessions/034-20231005-DruggedOutOfMyMind.md

 - The Main drow says enough talk and draws her bow.
 Her arrows don't look like standard arrows
 	- they are long, black, and have corkscrew tipped arrows dripping
 - I coat my dagger and shortsword with poison
-- Fiona uses his held action and tosses a firebolt at the drow
+- Fiona holds his action ready to toss firebolt if attacks happen